 The link below has lots of info on Eurycomanone.

 What are the active constituents found in Tongkat Ali?

 Below is an image showing the many active constituents.
 Hold control and move your mouse wheel up to zoom in on images if using a Windows PC.

 Beware false Eurycomanone content claims.

-You may have stumbled across retailers claiming certain percentages of Eurycomaone content but not showing test results or a CoA that contains the test results or name of the lab etc to back up such claims, which means the claims are more than likley fake and you should not buy from a retailer that can’t prove the claims are real.
+You may have stumbled across retailers claiming certain percentages of Eurycomaone content but not showing test results or a CoA that contains the test results or name of the lab etc to back up their claims, which means the claims are more than likley fake and you should not buy from a retailer that can’t prove the claims are real.

 Saying you won’t show your test results because it might be used by competitors is just stupid and a commonly used excuse, it takes seconds to stamp paperwork with your company stamp or cover it with semi-transparent watermarking text to ensure it can’t be used by anybody else, it’s common practice!
-Also it would conatin a test number and the name of the lab etc anyway so people could verify it meaining no seller would want to copy it.
+Also it would conatin a test number and the name of the lab etc anyway so people could verify it, meaining no seller would want to copy it.
 It’s a common excuse I hear all to often by people who cannot back up their claims.
-This particular seller is selling what they claim to be 2.4% extract for just £29 for 36 grams, which is in my opinion a dead giveaway that it is not 2.4% and probably just your bog standard Chinese extract that will contain little to no eurycomaone with 2.4% plastered on the label to increase sales.
+This particular seller is selling what they claim to be 2.4% extract for just £29 for 36 grams, which is in my opinion a dead giveaway that it is not 2.4% and probably just your bog standard Chinese extract that will contain little to no eurycomaone with 2.4% plastered on the label to increase their sales.